OpenDataAlex/process_tracker/docs/source/model/extract.rst

    * - child_extract_id
      - Integer
      - Foreign key to the :ref:`extract_tracking` table.
 The child extract of the relationship.

+.. _extract_filetype_lkup:

+Extract File Type
+*****************

+This table tracks the valid types of files and their formats that available.

+.. list-table:: extract_filetype_lkup
+   :widths: 25 25 50
+   :header-rows: 1

+   * - Column Name
+     - Column Type
+     - Column Description
+   * - extract_filetype_id
+     - Integer
+     - Auto incrementing unique sequence
+   * - extract_filetype_code
+     - String(5)
+     - The file extension used by the filetype (i.e. csv)
+   * - extract_filetype
+     - String(75)
+     - The unique name of the filetype.
+   * - delimiter_char
+     - String(1)
+     - For filetypes like csv, the character used to delimit fields.
+   * - quote_char
+     - String(1)
+     - For filetypes like csv, the character used to quote fields.
+   * - escape_char
+     - String(1)
+     - For filetypes like csv, the character used to escape fields.

+Some default extract file types are provided on initialization.

+.. list-table:: Default Extract File Types
+   :widths: 25 50
+   :header-rows: 1

+   * - Extract File Type
+     - Description
+   * - csv
+     - Comma Separated Values

 .. _extract_process_tracking: